tscholze/dotnet-iot-raspberrypi-rainbow/README.md

 I like to tinker around with Raspberry Pis, I created a couple of educational apps and scripts regarding the Pi and sensors - mostly from Pimoroni.

 ### .NET on Raspberry Pi
-- [dotnet-iot-raspberrypi-blinkt](https://github.com/tscholze/dotnet-iot-raspberrypi-blinkt) A C# .NET implementation for controlling the Pimoroni Blinkt!
+- [dotnet-iot-raspberrypi-blinkt](https://github.com/tscholze/dotnet-iot-raspberrypi-blinkt) A C# .NET implementation for the Pimoroni Blinkt!
 LED board on a Raspberry Pi.
-- [dotnet-iot-raspberrypi-enviro](https://github.com/tscholze/dotnet-iot-raspberrypi-enviro) A C# controller for the Pimoroini Enviro HAT with BMP, TCS and more sensors
+- [dotnet-iot-raspberrypi-enviro](https://github.com/tscholze/dotnet-iot-raspberrypi-enviro) A C# .NET implementation for the Pimoroini Enviro HAT with BMP, TCS and more sensors
-- [dotnet-iot-raspberrypi-rainbow](https://github.com/tscholze/dotnet-iot-raspberrypi-rainbow) A C# controller for the Pimoroini Rainbow HAT with Lights, BMP, segment displays and more
+- [dotnet-iot-raspberrypi-rainbow](https://github.com/tscholze/dotnet-iot-raspberrypi-rainbow) A C# .NET implementation for the Pimoroini Rainbow HAT with Lights, BMP, segment displays and more

 ### Windows 10 IoT Core apps
 - [dotnet-iot-homebear-blinkt](https://github.com/tscholze/dotnet-iot-homebear-blinkt) Windows 10 IoT Core UWP app that works great with the Pimoroni Blinkt!
 LED Raspberry Pi HAT.